April 21, 2023, 6:39 a.m.

 This is typically a paid subscriber-only issue of Enthusiastic Encouragement & Dubious Advice, but my gut tells me this issue should be accessible for everyone.
 Please feel free to share this widely!

 Hi friends!
-Heavy-topic update at the end of this newsletter.
-In other news, my new lemon tree has aphids and so I bought a small container of ladybugs at the nursery.
+My new lemon tree has aphids and so I bought a small container of ladybugs at the nursery.
 I am not a fan of bugs and I had to do a lot of positive self-talk to manage driving home with a container of bugs sitting next to me and then even more to have the container of bugs in our home until it was the right conditions to release them onto the tree.
 We did that Wednesday night and I spent all my moments between work meetings on Thursday going out and micromanaging the ladybugs.
 Seems as though they did their jobs because we can’t see any more aphids on the plant.
 Fingers crossed it stays that way!
 I won’t post the photo I took of all the ladybugs, just in case some of you are creeped out; however, I will share this picture of the flight of ice cream we got from an amazing, local ice cream shop, KoolFi Creamery.
 It’s owned and operated by the absolute cutest queer couple and we’ll definitely be going back.

 Photo of Nicole’s hand holding up a tray of five scoops of ice cream in front of a doorway and sign to KoolFi Creamery.